guillaume-humbert/python3-sqlalchemy/doc/_sources/core/types.txt

 ~~~~~~~~~~~~~~~~~~

 The :class:`.UserDefinedType` class is provided as a simple base class
-for defining entirely new database types:
+for defining entirely new database types.
+Use this to represent native
+database types not known by SQLAlchemy.
+If only Python translation behavior
+is needed, use :class:`.TypeDecorator` instead.

 .. autoclass:: UserDefinedType
    :members: